trevor-wells/hypnocil/README.md

 - Create a way to add a side effect to each patient.
 These should persist in the backend.
 - Create a way to mark a patient 'deceased'.
 This should persist in the backend.
-- Create a way to add multuple side effects when creating a new patient.
+- Create a way to add multiple side effects when creating a new patient.

 ### Example Response: